evo-lua/evo-lua.github.io/docs/tutorials/bdd-testing-framework.md

 * Actually embed ``RedGreenRefactor`` into the ``evo`` runtime
 * Implement the spec file parser and embed it, too
 * Implement the assertion library
+* Split into multiple docs, one per docType

 :::